ArtFlag/sphinxtechnicalwriting/source/continuousdeployment.rst

       deploy:
         provider: pages
         skip_cleanup: true
-        github_token: $GH_TOKEN
+        github_token: $token #set in the Travis dashboard
         local_dir: build/html
         on:
           branch: master

-      env:
-        global:
-          secure: <your encrypted key here>
+   .. admonition:: Explanations

+      This file tells to Travis to apply the following steps:

       #.
-Push your file to your **master** branch.

-If everything goes well, Travis does the following every time there is a push to master:
+Set up a system that runs Python 3.6.
       #.
-Set up a system that runs Python 2.7.
-#.
 Install nvm to be able to run node.js packages.
 We're not using this now but you might use node.js packages for your tests, so Travis is ready to go.
       #.
 Install pip and install all the Python modules contained in ``requirements.txt`` (Sphinx & friends).
       #.
 Run ``make html`` to build the docs.
       #.
 If the build succeeds, publish the docs to GitHub Pages.
 If the build fails, you are notified by email and you can start fixing the problems.

+   The file refers to a ``$token`` variable that has be defined.

+#.
+Log in to your GitHub account and go into :guilabel:`Settings` > :guilabel:`Developer settings` > :guilabel:`Personal access tokens`

+#.
+Click :guilabel:`Generate new token`, add a description, such as ``Travis token`` and tick the :guilabel:`repo`
+   checkbox then click :guilabel:`Generate token`.

+#.
+Copy the token.

+#.
+From the Travis settings page of your repository, add a new encrypted environment variable called ``token``.

+#.
+Commit and push your file to your **master** branch.